sailesh-ramayanam/soochi/react/odd-even-mounting/question.md

 # Description

-Render text
-`I am odd`
-Create a button with the text "change".
-On clicking the button, the above text should change to
-`I am even`
+We want to create an app that renders a text and a button.
+Initially, the text will be `I am even`.
+On clicking the button, the text should change to `I am odd`.
+If we click the button once more, the text should change back to `I am even` and so on.
-You would already know how to do it using `HTML/CSS/JS`.
-In this assignment, you must use `React`.
-Use `class compnents` in `React`.

 # Requirements

 ## UI requirements

-1. Title of the button should be `Change`.
+1. Title of the button should be `Toggle`.
 2. Text should be exactly what is given above.

 ## Functional requirements

-1. On clicking the button, following text must change to -
-   `I am even` if text is `I am odd` and
+1. When the text is `I am even`, clicking the button should change the text to `I am odd`.
-   `I am odd` if text is `I am even`.
+2. When the text is `I am odd`, clicking the button should change the text to `I am even`.
-2. Console the following text
-   `Even is mounted` when text is `I am even` and
-   `Odd is mounted` when text is `I am odd`.

 ## Other requirements